Product planning: Product lifecycle

-Product planning must also include managing the product through various stages of its product life cycle.
+Product planning must also include managing the product through various stages of its product lifecycle.
 These stages include the introduction, growth, maturity and decline stages.
 Sales are usually strong during the growth phase, while competition is low.
 However, continued success of the product will pique the interest of competitors, which will develop products of their own.
 The introduction of these competitive products may force a small company to lower its price.
 This low pricing strategy may help prevent the small company from losing market share.
 The company may also decide to better differentiate its product to keep its prices steady.
 For example, a small cell phone company may develop new, useful features on its cell phones that competitors do not have.
-Product life cycle can be viewed as an important source of investment decision for the company.
+Product lifecycle can be viewed as an important source of investment decision for the company.

-If a company or brand wants to make sure that its products are successful, it needs to study the product life cycle to analyze market attractiveness and supplement the conclusion before it launches a new product or enters a new market.
-Product life cycle plays an important role in marketing.
+If a company or brand wants to make sure that its products are successful, it needs to study the product lifecycle to analyze market attractiveness and supplement the conclusion before it launches a new product or enters a new market.
+Product lifecycle plays an important role in marketing.
 The first reason is that the managers will follow the four stages to make product plans for pushing out new products.
 Secondly, the level and growth of sales will change a lot during the four stages so the managers need to adjust the product plan appropriately and timely.
-The last one is that the prices and costs will decrease markedly in the early stages of the product life cycle.
+The last one is that the prices and costs will decrease markedly in the early stages of the product lifecycle.

 Introduction

 The first stage is the introduction (or market development), when a product is first brought to market.
-The goal in this stage is to attract customers’ attention as much as possible and confirm the products’ initial distribution.
+The goal in this stage is to attract customer attention as much as possible and confirm the product's initial distribution.
 In this stage will be the first communication between marketers and customers relating to this product and will be the first time the consumer is aware of the product.
 In addition, the cost of the things will be high like research, testing and development and the sales are low as the customer base is small.